Mae-Momeni/MiniProject_SMS-SpamClassifier/README.md

 To predict af a text message is spam

 **Dataset information:**<br>
-Dataset containing 5,572 Text Messages and their corresponding label (target):
+Dataset containing 5,572 Text Messages and their corresponding label (target)